Kinozuko/viu_master_thesis/README.md

-# CVS as a Biomarker for Multiple Sclerosis Detection in MRI
+# Central Vein Sign for Identifying Multiple Sclerosis in Magnetic Resonance Imaging

 Thesis for Master in Artificial intelligence